Retirement Planning in Singapore: Here’s Your Step-By-Step Guide

 AXA Retire Happy

 AXA Retire Happy is an inflation-adjusted retirement income plan.
 Any amount invested in this case grows at a rate of 3.5% each year to combat the effects of inflation.
 The plan also offers the highest Guaranteed Maturity Yield.
-The plans also pays a very high longevity benefit of more than S$400,000 when one is 80 years.
+The plans also pay a very high longevity benefit of more than S$400,000 when one is 80 years.

 Aviva My Retirement Plus

 Just like AXA Aviva MyRetirment Plus adjusts retirement income up 3.5% each year to cater for inflation.
-The plan also offers high guaranteed yield.
+The plan also offers a high guaranteed yield.
 In addition, it offers flexibility to withdraw accumulated reversionary bonuses as one desires.